Raguram-N/Exam_Buddy_proposal/README.md

 ---

-## ⚙️ Why We’re Different from rest
+## ⚙️ Why We're Different

+Most learning tools fall into one of three buckets, and each has a real gap that ExamBuddy AI is built to close:

+- **General AI chatbots** (ChatGPT, Gemini, custom GPTs) answer fluently, but aren't grounded in a specific board's syllabus — explanations can drift from what's actually taught, and there's no built-in exam-format practice.
+- **Video-based edtech platforms** (BYJU'S, Vedantu, and similar) go deep on content, but are passive and screen-bound.
+They don't work for a commute, a walk, or a 5-minute gap between classes.
+- **Static PYQ/MCQ apps** give practice questions but no real explanation when a student gets something wrong, and no way to go deeper or shallower based on what the student already knows.

+ExamBuddy AI sits in the gap all three leave open: voice-native (hands-free, screen-free), grounded in the actual syllabus content rather than the model's general knowledge, and able to move between explaining and testing in the same conversation.

+### Supporting capabilities built on top of this core difference:

 - 🎙 Voice Q&A
 - 📝 Knowledge tester
 - 📚 Quick Summaries
 - 📄 Revision Notes
 - 🎯 Adaptive Learning
 - 🔍 Source-Grounded Answers
 - 🧠 Personalized Learning Memory

 ---